Osborne to consult public about spending choices

 He attacked Labour's "centre knows best approach" and record on borrowing.

-Shadow chancellor Alistair Darling warned of "scaremongering" and said Labour acted to support the economy.'Collegiate approach'
+Shadow chancellor Alistair Darling warned of "scaremongering" and said Labour acted to support the economy.

 Mr Osborne has been explaining how the coalition government will make decisions on reducing public spending over a four-year period from 2011.